-But how exactly does your role differ from that of the manager?
+But how exactly does your current role differ from that of a manager?

-Well, as a customer service representative, you're likely tasked with communicating with customers via several channels, answering customer questions, troubleshooting, following up with customers and asking for feedback, and keeping track of all necessary documentation related to customer interactions.
+Well, as a customer service representative, you're likely tasked with communicating with inquiring customers, answering support and service questions, troubleshooting, following up on cases, asking for feedback, and keeping track of all necessary documentation related to customer interactions.

-It seems like the right move for you to ask about a promotion.
-However, it's important to not run in blind.
+It may seem like the right move for you to ask about a promotion.
+However, it's important to not run into the application blindly.
 As you know, researching the role is key and shows your promise.

 So, what exactly does a customer service manager actually do?

 First, let's take a look at what a typical customer service manager role would look like.